 - The new face of Chinese fashion?

-- Traditional Chinese clothing vocab
+- Traditional Chinese clothing vocabulary

 Clothing throughout the major dynasties

 China notoriously has a long history replete with various different dynasties, each special and influential in their own way.
-However, there are a few that really stand out when it comes to the development of traditional Chinese clothing:
+However, there are a few that really stand out when it comes to the development of traditional Chinese clothing.

 The Han dynasty (206 BCE-220 CE) was China’s second imperial dynasty and was an age of economic prosperity.
 It is regarded as one of the most powerful and influential dynasties in Chinese history.